loomio/loomio-docs/oric/src/guide-connectors.md

 **Closing date and time** - Select the closing date and time for your poll.
 Give sufficient time for people to vote.
 If necessary, you can close the poll early or extend the closing time.

 **Reminder** - 24 hours before the poll closes Loomio can send an automatic reminder.
 Choose if you want to enable this and who to send to.
-The default option is ‘Undecided voters’.
+The default option is **Undecided voters**.

-**Who can vote?** - You can decide who is voting, where anyone in your group or only the people you specifically invite.
+**Who can vote?** - You can decide who is voting; anyone in your group or only the people you specifically invite.

-You can also choose voters to be anonymous.
-The default is that everyone in the group can see who has voted.
+The default settings is everyone in the group can see who has voted.
+However you can select anonymous voting if you want to keep the identity of voters secret.

+***Tip**: Anonymous voting is useful for elections or if you think voters might be influenced by how others vote.

 **Check poll suggestion**